Canberra Cavalry: Community and charitable work

 The Cavs over the years has conducted community engagement and support and raised money for community and charity organisations.
 Canberra Cavalry have regularly auctioned game-day memorabilia to raise money for different charitable causes including Legacy Australia, who supports family members of service people, the Canberra Hospital Trust, the Heart Foundation, Red Cross ACT, and The Global Poverty Walk's Matt Napier.
 Since 2014, Canberra Cavalry mascot, Sarge (Josh Williams) has been raising money for Lifeline.
 In 2019 and 2021, Josh Williams raised $20,000 for Lifeline by completing the 10 km for $10k challenge.
-In full Sarge costume, Josh walked from Bentspoke Brewpub in Braddon to MIT Ballpark in Narrabundah on both occasions.
+In full Sarge costume, Josh walked from Bentspoke Brewpub in Braddon to Narrabundah Ballpark on both occasions.

 In 2020, the Cavs joined other major Canberra sporting organisations, Canberra Capitals, CBR Brave, Canberra United FC, Canberra Raiders, ACT Brumbies, Canberra Chill, ACT Meteors, Basketball ACT, Tennis ACT, Netball ACT, Capital Football and GWS Giants under the #WeAreOne banner to provide support for volunteers and those affected by the Bushfire crisis affecting the NSW South Coast, Monaro and Southern Inlands.
 The Cavalry auctioned off unique memorabilia to raise funds for the NSW Rural Fire Service as part of the campaign.
 On 27 October 2020, The Cavs in conjunction with Village Building Co, launched a new fundraising initiative named the Village Building Cavalry Community Fund.
 The fund would raise money for local Canberra charities.
 The fund's first event was the Charity Super Bowl.
 The Cavs co-hosted the inaugural Charity Super Bowl with the Canberra Capitals to raise money for Lifeline Canberra and Menslink.
 Sixteen corporate teams gathered at Kingpin bowling alley in the Canberra Centre for the event.

 The Cavalry are supporters of the LGBTQ+ community and held the ABL's first ever pride night on 17 January 2020.
 With the theme of inclusiveness, the Cavs hoped to inspire the rest of the ABL and wider sporting community in Canberra to follow and adopt their initiative to support the LGBTQ+ community.
 The team hosted members and supporters of the LGBTQ+ community and wore special pride jerseys and caps that they later donated.

 The Cavs partnership with Yokohama BayStars involves community engagement events such as school visits around Canberra and coaching clinics involving the Japanese players and staff BayStars send over to the Cavs for the ABL season.